Best Leverage For A Small Account ($10, $100, $200, $500, $1000)

 This guide is going to be a full tutorial on how to choose the best leverage for beginners with a small account of $5, $10, $30, $50, $100, $200, $500, or $1000.

-Have you ever opened a trade and wondered, how much margin should use when trading?
+Have you ever opened a trade and wondered, how much leverage you should use when trading, is this too much, or too little?

-These are questions asked by most beginners that start with small accounts and when you look at the stats, most novice traders use too much credit for their own best.
+These are questions asked by most beginners that start with small accounts and when you look at the stats, most novice traders use too much leverage for their own best.

 This can result in catastrophe as a large position can be very difficult to handle and it only takes one bad position to throw away several hundreds of dollars.